How Disney Princesses Influence Girls Around The World

 "The kind of work Uppal is doing is quite significant," Hains says.
 "The U.S. — a country with no royalty – has colonized children's imaginations of what a princess is, and that's something to take seriously."

 Disney has made an effort to diversify and empower its princess cast in recent decades, responding to criticisms that the brand is too white and casts women in passive roles.
-Since the introduction of Jasmine in 1992, four women of color have been added to the Disney princess lineup: Pocahontas, Moana, Tiana and Mulan.
+Since the introduction of Jasmine in 1992, four young women of color have been added to the company's official princess lineup: Pocahontas, Moana, Tiana and Mulan.

 "The newer princesses of color have definitely expanded the vision of what constitutes a princess," Hains says.